hapijs/basic/README.md

 Basic authentication requires validating a username and password combination.
 The `'basic'` scheme takes the following options:

-- `validateFunc` - (required) a user lookup and password validation function with the signature `function(username, password, callback)` where:
+- `validateFunc` - (required) a user lookup and password validation function with the signature `function(request, username, password, callback)` where:
+    - `request` - is the Hapi request object of the request which is being authenticated.
     - `username` - the username received from the client.
     - `password` - the password received from the client.
     - `callback` - a callback function with the signature `function(err, isValid, credentials)` where: